 Discover the Leading Program in Biomedical Informatics

-Our event for 2016 has passed.
-Please contact Lauren Ludwig for more information regarding out graduate programs.
+Please contact Lauren Ludwig for more information regarding out graduate programs and the open house.

-We welcome you to join us for our open house and panel discussion in October 2017, to explore the educational opportunities available to help you pursue a career in the emerging field of biomedical informatics.
-As the U.S. strives to implement electronic health records at all medical institutions in 2015, positions at the intersection of information technology and healthcare will continue to be a primary focus.
+We welcome you to join us for our Annual Open House and panel discussion on October 13, 2018 to explore the educational opportunities available to help you pursue a career in the field of biomedical informatics.
+Whether improving electronic health records or applying advanced data analytics, recent research shows continued growth in job opportunities at the intersection of information technology and healthcare.
 In addition, the wealth of data coming out of gene sequencing, genomics and biological studies is creating numerous positions in bioinformatics to help translate this information into diagnostics and therapeutics for medicine.

 Place: Oregon Health & Science University BICC Gallery, first floor